 For weeks, Trump and his subordinates have repeatedly hinted at pre-emptive military action and suggested that America would act alone if necessary to deal with North Korea.

 During his recent visit to Seoul, Vice President Pence said the Obama administration’s policy of strategic patience is over, linking the recent strike on Syria and dropping the world’s largest conventional bomb on Afghanistan as signs of American resolve.
 He warned North Korea not to test Trump, but emphasized administration resolve to more vigorously enforce US laws by no longer holding back on imposing sanctions on North Korean and Chinese violators.
 He emphasized the door to diplomacy remained open.
 Trump’s national security adviser, Army Lt.
 Gen. H.R.
 McMaster rightly stressed that America would exhaust all sanctions and diplomatic means before resorting to force.

-But just yesterday, Nikki Haley, the US ambassador to the United Nations, said that another North Korean missile test could trigger a military response.
+But just this week, Nikki Haley, the US ambassador to the United Nations, said that another North Korean missile test could trigger a military response.

 North Korea has been a thorn in the side of every American president since Harry Truman, but the difference now is that Pyongyang is working to miniaturize a nuclear device and mate it to a long-range rocket, making it a growing threat to the United States and its allies.
 And given North Korea’s track record of movie villain-style unconventional thinking, a nuclear weapon could arrive on target in a vast range of other ways, like a cargo container or a small boat.

 The scale of the threat demands collective international action.